Smoothing proximal gradient method for general structured sparse regression: Introduction

+The idea of constructing a smoothing approximation to a difficult-to-optimize objective function has also been adopted in another widely used optimization framework known as majorization--minimization (MM) [\citet{MM}].
+Using the quadratic surrogate functions for the $\ell_2$-norm and fused-lasso penalty as derived in \citet{MMLasso} and \citet{MMFused}, one can also apply MM to solve the structured sparse regression problems.
+We will discuss in detail the connections between our methods and MM in Section \ref{secsummary}.

 The rest of this paper is organized as follows.
-In Section 2, we present the of overlapping group lasso and graph-guided fused lasso and discuss the existing optimization methods in the literature.
-In Section 3, we present the smoothing proximal gradient method along with complexity results.
-In Section 4, we present the generalization of this algorithm to the setting of the multivariate regression.
-In Section 5, we present numerical results on both simulated and real datasets, followed by conclusions in Section 6.
-Throughout the paper, we will discuss overlapping-group-lasso and graph-guided fusion penalties in parallel to illustrate how the smoothing proximal gradient method can be used to solve the corresponding optimization problems.
+In Section \ref{secback} we present the formulation of overlapping group lasso and graph-guided fused lasso.
+In Section \ref{secspg} we present the SPG method along with complexity results.
+In Section \ref{secsummary} we discuss the connections between our method and MM, and comparisons with other related methods.
+In Section \ref{secmulti} we extend our algorithm to multivariate-task regression.
+In Section \ref{secexp} we present numerical results on both simulated and real data sets, followed by conclusions in Section \ref{secconclusion}.
+Throughout the paper, we will discuss overlapping-group-lasso and graph-guided-fused-lasso penalties in parallel to illustrate how the SPG can be used to solve the corresponding optimization problems generically.